SRGSSR/TCSDK-xcframework-apple/README.md

 3. Push the commit and the tag to GitHub.
 4. Attach the binary to the tag on GitHub.

-Do not commit the binaries in the repository, as this would slow done checkouts made by SPM as the repostory grows.
+Do not commit the binaries in the repository, as this would slow done checkouts made by SPM as the repository grows.